What is the plan for RENAISSANCE BRIARCLIFF MANOR?

 Importantly, the Downtown Adjacent Zoning Study shows that residential use of the property would generate far fewer trips than the prior campus operations, which produced more than 170 morning and 200 evening peak-hour trips when Pace was active.

 By comparison, the proposed neighborhood is expected to generate approximately 56 morning and 67 evening peak-hour trips, less than half the traffic previously associated with the site.
-In addition, the plan provides ample onsite parking and internal circulation to reduce external impacts on surrounding streets.
+In addition, the plan provides an abundance of onsite parking and internal circulation to reduce external impacts on surrounding streets.

 What impact will the plan have on water and sanitary systems?